LksNord/website/content/authors/admin/_index.md

   url: "https://www.eui.eu/DepartmentsAndCentres/Economics"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD Candidate in Economics at the European University Institute, where my thesis advisors are Arpad Abraham and Russell Cooper.
-My Research Interests are Macroeconomics and Household Heterogeneity.
+My Research Interests cover Macroeconomics with Household Heterogeneity.

 #interests: